Security-Onion-Solutions/securityonion-docs/sigma.rst

 Sigma
 =====

 Sigma rules are loaded into :ref:`elastalert` to monitor incoming logs for suspicious or noteworthy activity.
+Active sigma rules generate alerts that can then be found in :ref:`alerts`.

 From https://github.com/Neo23x0/sigma: